MicrosoftDocs/azure-docs/articles/event-grid/cloudevents-schema.md

 | User Topics/Domains | Custom schema     | Custom schema, Event Grid schema, or CloudEvent schema
 | PartnerTopics       | CloudEvent schema | CloudEvent schema

-For all event schemas, Event Grid requires validation when publishing to an event grid topic and when creating an event subscription.
+For all event schemas, Event Grid requires validation when publishing to an Event Grid Topic and when creating an event subscription.

 For more information, see [Event Grid security and authentication](security-authentication.md).